L3-N0X/pixeletica-web/UIUX-plan-chakra.md

 Background: Dark background with subtle gradient (#050a07 to #112218)
 Shadow: Subtle drop shadow to elevate from content Content Structure:
-Left: Logo "Pixeletica" in serif font (Merriweather) as the brand identity
+Left: Logo "Pixeletica" in serif font (Zodiak) as the brand identity
 Center: Main navigation with sans-serif font for readability
 Right: Action buttons including primary "Create New Pixel Art" button Main Content Area